Ashton-Sidhu/aethos/docs/index.rst

 *"A collection of tools for Data Scientists and ML Engineers for them to focus less on how to do the analysis and instead worry about what are the best analytic tools that will help gain the most insights from their data."*

-Welcome to PyAutoML's documentation!
+Welcome to aethos's documentation!
 ====================================
-Py-automl is a library/platform that automates your data science and analytical tasks at any stage in the pipeline.
-Py-automl is, at its core, a wrapper that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, gensim, etc. and tries to the bridge the gap
+Aethos is a library/platform that automates your data science and analytical tasks at any stage in the pipeline.
+Aethos is, at its core, a wrapper that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, gensim, etc. and tries to the bridge the gap

-Py-automl makes it easy to PoC, experiment and compare different techniques and models from various libraries.
+Aethos makes it easy to PoC, experiment and compare different techniques and models from various libraries.
 From cleaning your data, visualizing it and even applying feature engineering techniques from your favourite libraries - all done with a single, human readable, line of code!

-For more info such as features, development plan, status and vision checkout the `Py-automl github page <https://github.com/Ashton-Sidhu/py-automl/>`_.
+For more info such as features, development plan, status and vision checkout the `Aethos github page <https://github.com/Ashton-Sidhu/aethos/>`_.

-For full api documentation you can view it `here <https://py-automl.readthedocs.io/en/latest/source/pyautoml.html#/>`_.
+For full api documentation you can view it `here <https://aethos.readthedocs.io/en/latest/source/aethos.html#/>`_.

 .. toctree::
    :maxdepth: 2